Note: Spellings are as they appear in the

 little over twenty-four hours of great suffering.
 Our sister was of a bright and cheerful

-friends to her side to take a last earthly farewell, requiring from each a
+called all the friends to her side to take a last earthly farewell, requiring

-promise to meet her in the better land, at the same time assuring her
+from each a promise to meet her in the better land, at the same time assuring

-heart-stricken husband that the time and way were short until they would be
+her heart-stricken husband that the time and way were short until they would

-broken down, this being the third companion taken from his fond embrace, as
+is greatly broken down, this being the third companion taken from his fond

-acquired a competency of this world’s goods and provided well for a large
+Having acquired a competency of this world’s goods and provided well

-family, he and his departed companion had retired a little over a year ago to
+for a large family, he and his departed companion had retired a little over a

-a comfortable home in the village, where they expected to spend a few happy
+year ago to a comfortable home in the village, where they expected to spend a

-years, and where our brother now is sad and alone, greatly cast down but not
+few happy years, and where our brother now is sad and alone, greatly cast

-rest, with due ceremony in the presence of a large concourse of relatives and
+laid her to rest, with due ceremony in the presence of a large concourse of

 March